aarjosh/mathWork/README.md

 # Area circle.py
 The sixth code that I have written is area circle.py.
 This code can find the area of a circle.
 All you have to do is enter the radius.

+# Square root.py
+The seventh code that I have written is square root.py.
+This code can find the square root of any number that you give.
+All you have to do is enter the number that you want a square root of.